Home / Oahu Waterfalls / Likeke Falls

 Here are 3 additional Oahu Waterfalls that you might want to consider hiking to after this one...

 Parking – if you decide to start from the Pali Lookout, be mindful to not leave anything in your car.
 This area unfortunately happens to be one of the highest tourist car break-in areas.
 Thieves look for easy targets, including unattended handbags, cameras, backpacks, and electronics that are left visible inside the cars.

 Start early and don’t hike alone.
 The Ko’olau Mountain area is dense and can be confusing with multiple trails to navigate.
 Don’t hike alone and let others know where you’re hiking to.

 Stay hydrated – bring sufficient water and snacks.

 Bring hiking shoes – certain parts of the trail tend to be muddy and slippery.
-Also consider keeping a plastic bag with you to put muddy shoes in once you’re done and you can change into other shoes or flip flops.
+Also consider keeping a plastic bag with you to put muddy shoes in, once you’re done and you can change into other shoes or flip flops.

-Mosquito Repellent – anytime you head into the brush, you’ll be thankful to have some mosquito repellent with you.
+Mosquito Repellent – anytime you head into the lush jungle, I highly recommend you bring some mosquito repellent with you.

 Whichever starting point you decide to hike from, the Pali Lookout is a must see!
 The Windward views from this scenic point are incredibly beautiful and worth a couple pictures.